zoekirsh/js-rails-as-api-custom-json-rendering-using-rails/README.md

 end
 ```

-This will work on our earlier, customized example as well:
+This will work on our earlier, customized example as well, since it is just a hash:

 ```ruby
 def show